loginid1/loginid-checkout-web-demo/docs/spec.md

 Here are the type of transactions that is supported by the vault:

-* Payment - send algo to other
+* Payment - send algo to another account
-* Asset transfer - send any user owned asset to other
+* Asset transfer - send any user owned asset to another account
-* dApp opt-in - allows user to consent to dApp opt-in transaction
+* dApp opt-in - allows users to consent to dApp opt-in transactions
-* dApp call - allows user to invoke method on the dApp
+* dApp call - allows users to invoke method on the dApp

 Here is a typical flow for a user transaction interaction with the vault: